 Now does that mean we should never expect more?
 In that way, humanity will never achieve higher standards.
 No.

-So, with what we should attach our happiness?
+So, with what should we attach our happiness?
 The process.
 That’s the only thing we can control.
-Achieving that goal also have other factors which you can’t control.
+Achieving that goal also has other factors which you can’t control.

 Almost all things (or your goals) follow this simple realistic fact.